byronka/minum/README.md

   here.
 The pendulum for avoiding programming has swung too far out for many teams.
 Let's not just be "configurers".
 Let's be programmers.
-There's a lot we can reasonably undertake - just look at this project for a sense of how little is actually needed for some code when you work with a general-purpose programming language.
+There's a lot we can reasonably undertake - just look at this project for a sense of how little is actually needed for functionality when you work with a general-purpose programming language.
 - The build and testing goes way faster when there's less.  **Less is more**.
 When your test pipeline is finished in seconds, your development team's productivity keeps humming.
   In my experience, most teams are oriented to _short-term_ developer productivity.
 Using